Accessible Event Transportation for the Portland metro area

 Yes, you should still tip anyone you would tip in your daily non-wedding life

 So who gets tipped at a wedding?
 Let’s start with the easy answers: Anyone who you would tip in normal, non-wedding life.
 Do you go out to eat?
-You tip the waiter, and maybe even in your food delivery app, leave something for the kitchen staff.
+You tip the waiter, and maybe in your food delivery app, you give a gratuity to the kitchen staff.
 Do you drink in bars?
 You tip the bartender.
 Do you stay in hotels?
 You tip the people who carry your stuff or bring things to your room, and those who clean up after you.
 None of this changes just because you’re having a wedding.
 Do you tip your hairstylist?
 Of course you do.
 Do you tip when you go to the department store, and a makeup artist helps you choose makeup and sometimes, even applies it on your face?
 Yes, all of these tips that happen in normal life, should also happen at your wedding.

 And anyone who offers an above-and-beyond customized service